Dermatologists Discuss the Effects of Stress on Skin, Hair & Nails–

 Dermatologists Discuss the Effect of Stress on the Hair

 The causes of hair loss are complex and diverse – from heredity to aging to medical conditions.
 But stress is a very common cause of unexplained hair loss.
 Hair follicles produce hair in a continual cycle of “phases” – from the resting phase, to the growth phase, to the fallout phase.
 But when a person is under excessive stress, hair can go suddenly go into (and remain) in the “telogen” fall-out phase.

 Hair loss related to physical or psychological stress is called “telogen effluvium” (TE).
 While very common, the resulting hair loss can occur up to three months after the stressful situation.
 Hair typically grows back in six to nine months after TE hair loss.

 However, the dermatologists at Goldenberg Dermatology in New York City also offer many effective treatments to combat hair loss caused by stress, or other conditions.
-These state-of-the-art hair loss treatments include: PRP, stem cell and exosome hair restoration, as well as pharmaceutical and nutritional support for hair re-growth.
+These state-of-the-art hair loss treatments include: PRP and stem cell hair restoration, as well as pharmaceutical and nutritional support for hair re-growth.

 Dermatologists Discuss the Effects of Stress on Nails

 Fingernails are also subject to stress-related damage – both from stress-triggered “habits,” and from changes in body chemistry.
 During times of extreme stress – such as the COVID-19 situation, many individuals develop “nervous habits” such as biting their fingernails, picking at their cuticles, or even rubbing their fingers over their thumbnail.
 These habits can cause many problems, including: a distortion of the nail plate, raised ridges in the middle of the nail, and nailbed infection.

 Obviously, the stress-related habit of nail biting or skin picking is also very dangerous in terms of germ and virus transmission – especially during a pandemic.